Operation Parsnip

 Operation Parsnip was a World War II operation by the Netherlands East Indies Forces Intelligence Service on the island of Java.
 Troops were landed by submarine on 6 June 1945.
 The party was spotted by the Japanese and picked up; two were killed.

-On 6–8 June 1945, the Dutch submarine HNLMS K XV unsuccessfully tried three times to land the NEFIS shore party 'Parsnip' shore party and supplies at the coast of Mandalika, north coast of Java.
+On 6–8 June 1945, the Dutch submarine HNLMS K XV unsuccessfully tried three times to land the NEFIS shore party 'Parsnip' and supplies at the coast of Mandalika, north coast of Java.
 The shore party was under the command of Lt.
 Abimanjoe.

+A Halifax Mk.II was ditched in this mission, after dropping 14 containers and a package.
+3 of the crew were killed.